danbev/learning-ai/fundamentals/ggml/README.md

 with GGML, and I think this is common with graphics libraries in general, that one first specifies the x-axis, that is the horizontal axis/number of columns.
 If we have multiple dimensions then we have another value that specifies the size of the y-axis, that is the vertical axis/number of rows.
+So think of this as building a matrix from the bottom up and specifyig one dimension at a time.

 So if we want to create a 3x2 matrix in GGML we do the following:
 ```c